José Joaquín Puello: Indictment, Trial and execution

-Bust of José Joaquín Puello in Parque Independencia, Santo Domingo, Dominican Republic.

 From mid-1847, Santana's position began to weaken.
 It is possible that the initial cause of such a turn lay in the unfavorable economic situation, a product of the crisis that was beginning to manifest itself in the economies of Europe, which would later escalate into the Revolutions of 1848.
 Disagreements proliferated in the ruling circles and the removal of Santana was considered, who was blamed for the preponderance of the clique of corrupt officials who did not care about the country's problems.
 A debate was opened within the cabinet and Puello was seen as a presidential candidate, whose purpose would be to favor people of color.

 As part of this state of decomposition, a conspiracy was developed led by the Minister of War and Navy, General Manuel Jiménes, who, perhaps because of their common origin among the Trinitarios, proposed to Puello to be part of the plan, which the second rejection.
 The refusal gave rise to some hostility on the part of Jiménes against Puello, which has been misinterpreted by some historians who have come to the conclusion that Puello's misfortune was caused by Jiménes's maneuvers.

 In reality, it was the staunch conservatives, like José María Caminero, who prepared a file to ruin Puello's influence.
 The hostility bore fruit.
 From a certain moment, Santana showed his displeasure against Puello, suspecting that he harbored the intention of becoming president and decided to wait for the opportunity to dismiss him.
 What happened at the end of 1847 in the spheres of power has remained quite obscure in its details, because unfounded explanations have been issued.
 Despite this lack of clarity on some aspects, there is no doubt, as historian Víctor Garrido highlights, that Puello was the victim of an intrigue of vast proportions.
 The first indicator was the dismissal of his position in the Interior and Police and his appointment as head of the Ministry of Finance, a position that did not correspond to his military status.